R5 202 Find Cheap Flights from Abu Dhabi to South Africa

 The average price of all round-trip flights from Abu Dhabi to South Africa clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Abu Dhabi to South Africa, look for departures on Tuesdays and avoid leaving on a Monday, as it's usually the priciest day.
+If you are looking for a flight deal from Abu Dhabi to South Africa, look for departures on Thursdays and avoid leaving on a Monday, as it's usually the priciest day.
 When flying back from South Africa, Tuesday is the cheapest day to fly and Saturday is the most expensive.

 How far in advance should I book a flight from Abu Dhabi to South Africa?